8 Cheap Ski Resorts You Can Actually Afford…

 Hotels to try…

-Der Lärchenhof
+– Der Lärchenhof

 Back to real-world prices, around £250 per night, but comes with a higher level of service and accommodation.

-Grand Tirolia Hotel Kitzbühel
+– Grand Tirolia Hotel Kitzbühel

-Runs a regular ski shuttle for the 800 yards to the slope, has a spa and decent restaurant
+Runs a regular ski shuttle for the 800 yards to the slope, has a spa and a decent restaurant

 Livigno, Italy

-Okay, so it’s a flipping nightmare to get to, granted (genuinely, you’re looking at three hours from Innsbruck), but the remoteness helps on the price and, even better, it’s a weird little Italian tax haven, which means there’s no VAT!
+Okay, so it’s a flipping nightmare to get to, granted (genuinely, you’re looking at three hours from Innsbruck), but the remoteness helps on the price and, even better, it’s a weird little Italian tax haven, which means there’s no VAT.

 Added to that the skiing’s particularly good and you’ve all the more reason to consider it.